Noticing Human Failure

 What is the opposite of grace?
 Is it some form of unkindness, meanness, or harshness?
 I suggest that the surprising and simple opposite of grace is law.
 The world sees grace as some form of niceness, kindness, or a second chance to be a better person.
 But heaven sees grace as total freedom from law--the obligation to do what is right.
 Even more surprising is the realization that to live in grace does not mean living free from performance, but rather living in the performance of Christ free from the pressure of personal performance.
 Living in grace is not living in a vacuum of no performance.
 That would be like buying a pet fish and laying it on the counter.
 A person rather puts the fish in a fish bowl full of water.
 A Christian is designed to swim and thrive in the performance of Christ.
 The performance of Christ is simultaneously a zero tolerance for sin and a full satisfaction in the goodness of God.
 Therefore, while you are mindful that you live in the performance of Christ, out of you flows a zero tolerance for sin and full satisfaction in the goodness of God--no matter how much people around fail.
 Mindfulness is the issue.
 When your mind is in the right place then your behavior and attitude will be in the right place.
 Practice setting your mind in the right place--on the performance of Christ in both of its aspects--and realize that your temptation is always to be distracted from that vision, and you might find yourself enjoying other people while they fail--even while they are mistreating you.

-Zero tolerance for sin and full satisfaction in the goodness of God.
+Goodness includes both zero tolerance for sin and full satisfaction in the goodness of God.
 If we Christians embraced God's vision we might just be the happiest people on the planet.